Live (Five.Bolt.Main album)

 Live is the second release by the nu metal music group Five.Bolt.Main.
-The live album was released on October 10, 2006 via Rock Ridge Music.
+The live album was released on October 10, 2006, via Rock Ridge Music.
 The album features one unreleased song ("Just My Luck") and a cover version of the Flaw track "Only the Strong".
-The album was recorded at a performance in the band's hometown of Louisville, Kentucky (2006).
+The album was recorded live at Bulldog Cafe in the band's hometown of Louisville, Kentucky on February 17, 2006.

 Track listing

+All lyrics written by Chris Volz.
+All music written by Five.Bolt.Main, except "Only the Strong", written by Flaw.